What Are Flexible-Fuel Vehicles?

 That said, the costs of driving your car will also depend on your choice of fuel, as well as car maintenance costs.
 Your location can have an impact on fuel cost, as can the state of the global oil market and the yield of corn and sugarcane crops in recent years.
 E85 is typically cheaper per gallon than regular gasoline but more expensive per mile.
 E85 costs an average of $1.82 per gallon in the U.S. as of August 2020, compared to $2.25 for regular gasoline.

-Make sure you do the math and figure out whether it makes sense for your budget to fuel with E85.
+Do the math and figure out whether it makes sense for your budget to fuel with E85.
 For example, if you estimate that you lose 25% of your fuel efficiency on E85, and regular gasoline is $2.50 a gallon at the station, consider fueling your car with E85 only if's priced at $1.88 per gallon or less.

 Lastly, choosing to drive a flexible-fuel vehicle will not necessarily increase or decrease your car insurance premium.
 Of course, the type of vehicle itself might—a sporty model is going to be more costly to insure in general, whether fueled by traditional gas or a gasoline-ethanol blend.